 It’s a different sort of gun, but I like it.
 It’s built with the kind of flawless finish and minute attention to detail Bond Arms customers have come to expect.
 The rosewood grips are high quality, beautiful and functional.

 So far, you can change the grips to plastic models as well as change the trigger-pull weight.
 More options on the way.

 Reliability * * * * *

 The only issue I witnessed was a bullet separation using ammunition not recommended by the manufacturer.
-I personally shot over 500 rounds through the gun without issue, and all of it with ammunition not recommended by the manufacturer.
+I personally shot more than 500 rounds through the gun without issue, and all of it with ammunition not recommended by the manufacturer.

 Accuracy * * * * *

-Three to 3.5” groups from a gun with a total of length of 5” is outstanding.
+Three- to 3.5-inch groups from a gun with a total of length of 5 inches is outstanding.
 Take into account that it did this with a broad range of ammunition not recommended by the manufacturer.
 The sight radius is the limiting factor.

 Overall * * * * *